csalmeida/ruby-fundamentals/README.md

 Sorting hashes present a problem since it is an unordered set.
 Sort can be called on a `hash` but it will return an `array`, an ordered set.

-The way it works is by converting the hash into an array and then calling `sort` on it so the position of the values being compared needs to be specified:
+The way it works is by converting the hash into an array and then calling `sort` on it.
+The position of the values being compared needs to be specified (key or value):

 ```ruby
 # enumerables-and-code-blocks/sort-methods.rb